PostHog/posthog.com/contents/docs/apps/segment.md

 ### How do I get started with the Segment Connector App?

-Before integrating with Segment, we recommend you read our [CDP integration guide](/docs/integrate/cdp) to understand the different options for integrating with PostHog.
+Before integrating with Segment, we recommend you read our [CDP integration guide](/docs/integrate/cdp) to understand the different options for integrating your CDP with PostHog.

 When you are ready to integrate, read the PostHog [integration guide with Segment](/docs/integrate/third-party/segment).

 ### Who maintains this app?

 This app is maintained by Segment.
-For more information, please check [Segment's integration catalog](https://segment.com/catalog/integrations/posthog/).

 ### What if I have feedback on this app?